About Paper Trail

 >Openness: we are committed to a culture of teamwork and collaboration

 Ciarán MacAirt manages Paper Trail, and works closely with researchers, human rights lawyers and activists across Ireland and Great Britain.

 Ciarán (below right) is a published author and human rights campaigner.
 Paper Trail evolved from his forensic research into his own grandmother’s murder during the conflict.
 Over the past decade, he helped other families access information critical for their own campaigns and human rights cases.

-His legacy archive research has featured in headline news, in documentary films, and his highly regarded book, The McGurk’s Bar Bombing and Trope: Essays and Articles.
+His legacy archive research has featured in headline news, in documentary films, and his highly regarded books, The McGurk’s Bar Bombing and Trope: Essays and Articles.